jess-miles/nyt-engagement/README.md

 ##### Repository Structure:

-Here is where you would describe the structure of your repoistory and its contents, for exampe:

 ```

 ├── README.md                <- The top-level README for reviewers of this project.
-├── index.ipynb             <- narrative documentation of analysis in jupyter notebook
-├── data_gathering.ipynb             <- notebook used to gather data from NYT API and match it to posts
+├── data_gathering.ipynb     <- 1.
+Notebook used to gather data from NYT API and match it to posts
+├── intro_eda.ipynb          <- 2.
+Project introduction and data cleaning and exploration
+├── model_analysis.ipynb     <- 3.
+Modeling and analysis of model results to form recommendations
-├── presentation.pdf        <- pdf version of project presentation
+├── presentation.pdf         <- PDF version of project presentation
 └── images
     └── images               <- images of visualizations
 └── data
     └── data                 <- found and generated during analysis
 └── models
-    └── models              <- exported copies of best model pipelines
+    └── models               <- exported copies of best model pipelines, as well as notebook used to model in Google colab

 ```